Certificate in Medical Billing and Coding

 Medical Coding & Insurance Billing

-provides theoretical & practical training in fundamental electronic coding & insurance billing skills that are essential to the modern-day medical office.
+provides theoretical & practical training in fundamental electronic Medical Billing and Coding skills that are essential to the modern-day medical office.
 You will learn all about common medical procedures that are performed in the average medical office, and how to properly and effectively code and bill for those medical procedures to assure prompt insurance reimbursement.
 Doctors prefer to focus upon diagnosing and treating patients; so when you become a successful medical coding and insurance billing professional, you will also become an essential and valued member of the medical office team.

 If you are a detail-oriented, organized person who loves to work in fast-paced medical environment, then this career is worth your serious consideration.
 California Healing Arts College will teach you what you need to know, and will assist you with finding employment after you graduate.
 The Medical Coding & Insurance Billing Program is an entry-level program designed to teach you anatomy and physiology, medical terminology, and the coding and billing skills you will need to work in the average medical office, clinic, and hospital setting.
 We invite you to call us for more information, and to schedule a visit of our campus today!